-I obtained my bachelor’s degree in Hydraulic Engineering from Tsinghua University (2010), and studied in geotechnical group of University of Cambridge for my PhD (2016) with a full scholarship (Raymond and Helen Kwok Scholarship) from the University and Jesus College.
-In 2015, I received the prestigious John Winbolt Prize from University of Cambridge.
+Dr Xuzhen He obtained his bachelor’s degree in Hydraulic Engineering from Tsinghua University (2010), and studied in the University of Cambridge for his PhD (till 2017) with a full scholarship (Raymond and Helen Kwok Scholarship) from the University and Jesus College.
+In 2015, he received the prestigious John Winbolt Prize from Cambridge.

 - micro-mechanics and Discrete Element (DEM) Simulations

-- coupling between DEM and CFD (or SPH)
+- coupling between DEM and CFD (or SPH, etc)

 - mixture theory for modelling soil-water interaction problem